 What Is In The Best Interests Of Your Child?

 Who can possibly understand that better, the parents or the court?
 We believe the best result for your child is achieved when you and your child’s other parent are able to come to a mutual agreement, and we always seek to accomplish that goal whenever possible.

-Our attorneys understand that child custody cases are often highly emotional and can be profoundly consequential to the lives of both our client and more importantly their children.
-At HRK we work with our clients to assist them in understanding the strengths and weaknesses of their particular case so that they are in a position to make decisions in the best interests of their family.
+The attorneys at Hurst, Robin & Kay, LLC, understand that child custody cases are often highly emotional and can be profoundly consequential to the lives of both our client and, more importantly, their children.
+At Hurst, Robin & Kay, LLC, we work with our clients in the Chicago area to assist them in understanding the strengths and weaknesses of their particular case so that they are in a position to make decisions in the best interests of their family.